 Anton has 13 years' investment experience.
 He joined Coronation in 2008 as a property specialist and manager of the Coronation Property Equity Fund.
 He is a member of the absolute investments team with specific responsibility for listed property-related research.

-Coronation Property Equity comment - Mar 17
+Coronation Property Equity comment - Sep 17

 Invests in quality listed property assets with the aim to produce high income yields and long-term capital growth.